dongwei-2023/Single_Cell_Multi-omics_in-_Rice/README.md

   - **Heatmaps** and **UMAP visualizations** of conserved and species-specific gene expression patterns.

 ### 15.processed_LTPL120.R
 - **Purpose**: This script performs single-cell RNA-seq data analysis using **Seurat** and **DoubletFinder** to process and analyze data from multiple samples (LTP and NIP).
-It includes quality control, doublet removal, data integration, clustering, and differential expression analysis.
+It includes quality control, doublet removal, data integration, clustering, and differential expression analysis (Figure 4u-w;Figure s8).

 - **Inputs**:
   - **Single-cell RNA-seq data** for LTP and NIP samples.